About

 Mayor of Boston

 Michelle Wu is the Mayor of Boston.
-She is a daughter of immigrants, Boston Public Schools mom to two boys, MBTA commuter, and fierce believer that we can solve our deepest challenges through building community.
+She is a daughter of immigrants, Boston Public Schools mom to three children, MBTA commuter, and fierce believer that we can solve our deepest challenges through building community.
 As Mayor, Michelle is working in coalition to deliver bold, systemic change and make Boston a city for everyone.
+She was re-elected to a second mayoral term in November 2025.

 Mayor Wu has been a voice for accessibility, transparency, and community engagement in city leadership.
 First elected to the Boston City Council in November 2013 at the age of 28, Wu is the first Asian-American woman to serve on the Council.
 In January 2016, she was elected President of the City Council by her colleagues in a unanimous vote, becoming the first woman of color to serve as Council President.